xasos/text-a-ride/README.md

 # rideText
-Request Ubers through SMS
+Request Ubers through SMS -- Built at MHacks VI

 ## Notice
-This code is extremely hack and needs major modification and refinement.
+This code is extremely hacky and needs major modification and refinement.

 ## License
 [MIT License](LICENSE)